arunism/Instagram-Clone/README.md

     * User login and logout
     * Change password
     * Reset password via registered Email
+    * Star view for varified accounts
-    * Search User with username, First name, Last name
+    * Search User with username
     * Accepts posts from users
     * Allow users to follow each other
     * Allow users to like posts